Part 2: Whole Body Learning Revolution

 Group Teaching & Holiday/Vacation Camps

-Dorla Aparicio & Katie Poli share piano teaching strategies for group teaching which are fun, ideal for student development and can increase your earning potential.
+Dorla Aparicio & Katie Poli share piano teaching strategies for teaching piano in groups which are fun, ideal for student development and can increase your earning potential.

 COVID safe studios & engaging students